skip to main content

 Your credit score is, for better or worse, one of the more important numbers in your life.

-You likely have at least one credit file with the major credit bureaus (Experian, Equifax, TransUnion) if you’ve ever borrowed money.
-Everything from credit cards, student loans, and auto loans show up on credit files.
+If you've ever borrowed money, you likely have at least one credit file with the major credit bureaus (Experian, Equifax, TransUnion).
+Credit cards, student loans, and auto loans appear on credit files.

 It’s estimated that more than 200 million Americans have credit records at one of the big three credit reporting agencies, according to the Consumer Financial Protection Bureau.

-The credit score is a three-digit number calculated by a credit scoring system intended to help lenders analyze a borrower’s risk.
+A credit score is a three-digit number calculated by a credit scoring system intended to help lenders analyze a borrower's risk.
 Many lenders use this number to determine your credit risk.
-It helps them determine how likely you are to repay a loan and it helps set the loan’s interest rate.
+It helps them determine how likely you are to repay a loan, and it helps set the loan's interest rate.

 So, how did this single number come about?

 The information collected in these files was primarily qualitative.
 So, in the 1930s, department stores decided to move in a more quantitative direction - based on this information, they started to assign points to individuals to gauge their creditworthiness.
 But this credit scoring system was anything but research-based.
-Individuals would earn points based on characteristics such as their race, income, neighborhood, and employment status, all in an attempt to determine someone’s morals.
+Individuals would earn points based on characteristics such as race, income, neighborhood, and employment status to determine someone's creditworthiness.

-In 1956, engineer Bill Fair teamed up with mathematician Earl Isaac to create Fair, Isaac and Company, with the goal of creating a standardized, objective credit scoring system.
-In theory, a standardized rubric would eliminate the prejudice that was inherent in the credit evaluation and lending practices that had been used for many years.
-Today, Fair, Issac and Company goes by a different name: FICO.
+In 1956, engineer Bill Fair teamed up with mathematician Earl Isaac to create Fair, Isaac, and Company to create a standardized, objective credit scoring system.
+In theory, a standardized rubric would eliminate the prejudice inherent in the credit evaluation and lending practices used for many years.
+Today, Fair, Isaac, and Company uses a different name: FICO.

-In the 1950s, the credit industry was resistant to adapt to the new, standardized method, as character assessments had been foundational to consumer lending up until that point.
+In the 1950s, the credit industry resisted adapting to the new, standardized method.
 Only one company, American Investments, took up Fair Isaac's system when it began selling its statistical scorecard in 1958.

-National department store chains were early adopters of the system when it debuted in the late 1950s, but credit card issuers, auto lenders, and banks soon followed.
-They needed a dependable, efficient, and quick way to gauge a borrower’s creditworthiness, and the Fair Isaac system provided this for them.
+National department store chains were early adopters of the system when it debuted in the late 1950s; credit card issuers, auto lenders, and banks soon followed.
+They needed a dependable, efficient, and quick way to gauge a borrower's creditworthiness, and the Fair Isaac system provided this for them.

 The current FICO score system premiered in 1989 and has become the industry standard.
-It is a number between 300 and 850 determined by the following factors (by descending level of importance): payment history, amounts owed, length of credit history, credit mix, and recent credit inquiries (or new credit).
-Everything from bankruptcies to late payments factor into your credit score.
+The number between 300 and 850 is determined by the following factors (by descending level of importance): payment history, amounts owed, length of credit history, credit mix, and recent credit inquiries (or new credit).
+Everything from bankruptcies to late payments factors into your credit score.
 The credit scoring system is occasionally tweaked to accommodate the evolving role of consumer credit and credit-related data.

-FICO Score 9 debuted in 2014 and is widely used by the three major credit bureaus.
-In this credit scoring model, rent payments are included, medical debt isn’t weighed as heavily, and collection accounts that have been paid aren’t included in the calculation of your score.
+FICO Score 9 debuted to lenders in 2014 and to consumers in 2016.
+It is widely used by the three major credit bureaus.
+In this credit scoring model, rent payments are included, medical debt isn't weighed as heavily, and collection accounts that have been paid aren't included in the calculation of your score.

 Finally, the mortgage market's adoption of credit scoring added to the ubiquity of credit scoring.
 In the mid-1990s, Freddie Mac and Fannie Mae started pulling FICO scores for their automated mortgage underwriting system.